 We use the concept of the hourly wage, introduced here, to see how long will it take to earn the EMI every month.
 If the hourly wage is, say ₹500, then a ₹20,000 EMI takes 40 hours to earn.
 Depending on how you feel about your job, you can balance the enjoyment of using those products you purchased with EMI, a few months after the initial euphoria dies down, versus the time it takes to earn that same amount of money every month.

 Check 3: Affording EMI is not affordability:

 This statement is the crux of this article and happens due to the interest you pay for the loan.
-This logic is applicable to all kinds of loans.
+This logic applies to all kinds of loans.
 For example, if your home loan EMI is too high, you are not investing enough for your other goals like retirement.
 Similarly, an expensive car taken on loan or lease payment does not create equity.
-This statement on equity creation means that a good loan, once paid off either creates something that has value (like a home or a college degree) or generates income (like a commercial property, car used as taxi).
-Both of these leads to something that has residual value.
+This statement on equity creation means that a good loan once paid off either creates something that has value (like a home or a college degree) or generates income (like a commercial property, car used as taxi).
+Both of these lead to something that has residual value.

 An iPhone or LED TV purchased on EMI or a car taken on loan/lease is used and discarded in say five years.
 These are consumption items without any residual value beyond a small resale amount.